-University president addresses shooting that injured two at Grambling State
+Suspect arrested after shooting that injured two at Grambling State University

 Latest Weather Blog

-University president addresses shooting that injured two at Grambling State
+Suspect arrested after shooting that injured two at Grambling State University

 GRAMBLING - A shooting at Grambling State University has left two people hospitalized for their injuries.

-According to the Associated Press, Trooper Michael Reichardt told Shreveport station KTBS-TV that a person at a party on campus pulled out a gun and shot another attendee twice early Friday morning.
+State police said the shooting happened at the Frederick C. Hobdy Assembly Center during a party.
+Troopers say Princeston Adams, 19 pulled out a gun at the party and shot another attendee twice early Friday morning.

-He says one officer was shot in the leg while responding.
+One officer was also shot in the leg while responding.

-The non-student who was shot was airlifted to a Shreveport hospital with severe wounds.
+The first victim, who was not a student, was airlifted to a Shreveport hospital with severe wounds.
+The officer was hospitalized for non-life threatening injuries.

 Both Louisiana State Police and college campus police are investigating the incident.